sdss/mangadap/docs/metadatamodel.rst

 most relevant file from the public SDSS SVN repository using `requests`_.

-If you're unfamiliar with maskbits, see the description of `SDSS Bitmasks`_.
+ * If you're unfamiliar with maskbits, see the description of `SDSS Bitmasks`_.

-See :ref:`gettingstarted-bitmasks` for examples of how to use the mask bits.
+ * For examples of how to use the mask bits, see :ref:`gettingstarted-bitmasks`.

 .. note::